Shawn Long

-Shawn Long (born January 29, 1993) is an American professional basketball player for Levanga Hokkaido of the Japanese B.League.
-He played college basketball for the University of Louisiana at Lafayette and represented the United States at the 2015 Pan American Games in Toronto.
+Shawn Long (born January 29, 1993) is an American professional basketball player for the Ulsan Mobis Phoebus of the Korean Basketball League (KBL).
+He played college basketball for the Louisiana Ragin' Cajuns and represented the United States at the 2015 Pan American Games in Toronto.

 High school career

-Long attended Morgan City High School under Jeremy Whittington.
+Long attended Morgan City High School.
 As a senior, he averaged 21.4 points, 15.2 rebounds and 9.1 blocks, helping team to a 26–5 record.
 He was named district MVP, earned first team all-district honors for two straight year and was the district defensive player of the year as a senior.

 College career

 Long originally enrolled at Mississippi State University of the Southeastern Conference, but became immediately unhappy with his choice.
 After the first semester, and without playing in any games, Long transferred to Louisiana–Lafayette and received an NCAA waiver to allow him to play the following season without sitting out the customary full year.
 Long first suited up for the Ragin' Cajuns in the 2012–13 season, averaging 15.5 points and 10.2 rebounds per game to earn Sun Belt Conference Freshman of the Year and second-team All-conference honors.
 Over his next two seasons, Long would again average a double-double and was named first-team All-Sun Belt both years.

 For his senior season, Long was named the preseason Sun Belt Player of the Year.
 On January 23, 2016, in a game against the Troy Trojans, Long scored his 2,000th point and became the first player in school and conference history to record 2,000 points and 1,000 rebounds for his career.
 He was also selected for the National Association of Basketball Coaches (NABC) college All-Star game to be held at the 2016 Final Four in Houston.